Address Confidentiality Program (ACP)

 Does ACP forward all types of mail?

 The ACP forwards all First-Class mail, including registered and certified mail.
 First-class mail includes all personal mail, bills, cards, letters, etc. The ACP will also forward bank checks.
-The ACP cannot forward packages, magazines, or junk mail.
+The ACP cannot forward packages, magazines, or marketing mail.

 Can ACP participants receive registered mail or subpoenas?